 Seton Hall University is committed to fostering a positive and safe working and learning community.
-All students receive information in written form about University policies, resources, and reporting procedures through available brochures and a dedicated website.
+For new freshmen, this commitment begins when they take their first class.
+They are required to complete the SPARC (Sexual & Interpersonal Violence Prevention and Response Course) online tutorial about sexual misconduct and violence to be familiar with University policies, reporting procedures, and how to be an effective bystander.
 In addition, all students complete an online course administered by the Title IX Office each spring that reviews sexual assault, stalking, dating violence, and sexual harassment, and reporting options for students.
+The University also provides education and resources through a dedicated website.